jimmc414/promethean_patterns/docs/philosophy.md

 ## Core Principles

-Before we document any patterns, we must define the "laws of physics" for our new world.
+Before documenting any patterns, it's essential to define the "laws of physics" for this new world.
 These principles are the foundation upon which all Promethean Patterns are built.

 ### 1. Principle of the LLM as a Compute Primitive